* A principal organizer of Students for a Democratic Society

 Assisted by radical Democratic members of Congress, Hayden established a caucus in the Capitol, where he lectured and agitated for an end to anti-Communist efforts in South Vietnam while advocating support for the Khmer Rouge guerrillas in Cambodia.
 Then the Watergate scandal brought down Richard Nixon’s presidency in 1974 and ushered in a new group of Democratic legislators.
 Even after America withdrew its troops from Indochina, Hayden lobbied the Democratic Congress to end all aid to the anti-Communist regimes in Vietnam and Cambodia.
 When that cutoff came, the Communists conquered South Vietnam and Cambodia and proceeded to systematically slaughter 2.5 million Indochinese peasants.

 Not only did Hayden and Fonda celebrate the Communist victory, but they remained uncritical of a Stalinist North Vietnamese regime that was even more repressive than its Soviet sponsors.
-When anti-war activist Joan Baez later protested the human-rights violations and genocidal activities of those North Vietnamese victors, Hayden called her a tool of the CIA.
+When anti-war activist Joan Baez later circulated a petition protesting the human-rights violations and genocidal activities of those North Vietnamese victors, Hayden dismissed her — as well as those who signed her petition — as “tools of the CIA.”

 The “Red Family”